pytorch/torchchat/README.md

 python -m torchchat.py eval --device cuda --checkpoint-path ${MODEL_PATH} -d fp32 --limit 5
 ```

-To test the perplexity for lowered or quantized model, pass it in the same way you would to generate.py:
+To test the perplexity for a lowered or quantized model, pass it in the same way you would to generate.py:

 ```
 python3 -m torchchat.py eval --pte <pte> -p <params.json> -t <tokenizer.model> --limit 5
 ```
 ## Models
-These are the supported models
+The following models are the supported by torchchat:
 | Model | Mobile Friendly | Notes |
 |------------------|---|---------------------|
 |[tinyllamas/stories15M](https://huggingface.co/karpathy/tinyllamas/tree/main)|✅||